pjotrp/bioruby-pipeline/README.md

   ./bin/runner -c muscle.yaml
 ```

-The idea is to have richer meta-data possibilities, and rather than
+The idea here is to have richer meta-data possibilities, and rather than
 using commands on the command line we can easily share common tasks,
 add context, paths, and features like creating and copying the *output_dir*.